Pricing Engine

 Data Requirements

+Pricing engines need clean, structured data including a product catalog with billable items, rate cards with effective dates, customer segments and attributes, and contract terms with any committed discounts.
 Before implementing a pricing engine, audit your pricing data.
 Missing or inconsistent rate information will produce incorrect calculations.

-Start simple.
 Even if your eventual pricing model is complex, begin with straightforward rates and rules.
 Validate that the engine calculates correctly for basic scenarios before adding complexity.
+Complex rule interactions can produce unexpected results, so test thoroughly with realistic data before going live.

 Performance Requirements